HaRa909/cse15l-lab-reports/Lab report 4.md

 Command will move the curser to the end of the first word, where the issue with the code was, where the 1 needed to be changed into a 2.

 **<x>**
-Command will delete the character the curser is on, which was done by the last command, this will
+Command will delete the character the curser is on, which was done by the last command, this is the first part of fixing the bug with the variable name.

 **<a>**
+Command will put Vim into insert mode, allowing us to add to the java file now.

 **<2>**
+This is text that will be inserted via vim's insert mode, we now fix the bug by putting in the correct number for the variable.

 **<esc>**
+Command will exit insert mode and put us in normal mode, we are done with our edits.

 **<:wq> `enter`**
+COmmand will write our changes onto the java file and then quit vim, bringing us back to the terminal.

 5.